Anuska86/Amazing-Bilbao-Bank/README.md

 - Deploy the project onto an Apache Tomcat 10.1 server.

-## 🛠️ Future Roadmap (To-Do)
+## 🛠️ Future Roadmap (To-Do):

-I am constantly looking to improve this project.
+I am constantly looking to improve my projects.
 My next steps include:
 - **Financial Products:** Adding options for users to manage investments, stocks, and high-yield savings plans.
 - **Framework Migration:** Transitioning the backend from Vanilla Servlets to **Spring Boot** to implement industry-standard dependency injection and security.
 - **UX/UI Enhancement:** Improving the user interface with more advanced Bootstrap components, charts for spending habits, and a dark mode toggle.